Anemone hepatica: Distribution and habitat

 It is found in woods, thickets and meadows, especially in the mountains of continental Europe, North America and Japan.

 Ecology

 Hepatica flowers produce pollen but no nectar.
 In North America, the flowers first attract Lasioglossum sweat bees and small carpenter bees looking in vain for nectar.
 Then when the stamens begin to release pollen, the bees return to collect and feed on pollen.
 Mining bees sometimes visit the flowers, but prefer flowers that produce both nectar and pollen.

 Toxicity

 Like other Ranunculaceae, fresh liverwort contains protoanemonin and is therefore slightly toxic.
 By drying the herb, protoanemonin is dimerized to the non-toxic anemonin.

 Uses

-Medieval herbalists believed it could be used to treat liver diseases, and is still used in alternative medicine today.
-Other modern applications by herbalists include treatments for pimples, bronchitis and gout.
+Medieval herbalists believed it could be used to treat liver diseases, and may be used in current folk medicine.

-Under the name Hepatica nobilis, which is now regarded as a synonym, this plant has gained the Royal Horticultural Society's Award of Garden Merit.
+Under the name Hepatica nobilis, which is regarded as a synonym, this plant has gained the Royal Horticultural Society's Award of Garden Merit.